 Intel (INTC) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from INTC as it approaches its next earnings release.
-The company is expected to report EPS of $1.10, up 3.77% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.51 billion, up 12.17% from the year-ago period.
+On that day, INTC is projected to report earnings of $1.10 per share, which would represent year-over-year growth of 3.77%.
+Meanwhile, our latest consensus estimate is calling for revenue of $18.51 billion, up 12.17% from the prior-year quarter.

 INTC's full-year Zacks Consensus Estimates are calling for earnings of $4.81 per share and revenue of $73.85 billion.
 These results would represent year-over-year changes of -1.23% and +2.62%, respectively.

-Any recent changes to analyst estimates for INTC should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for INTC.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.22% lower.
-INTC currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.22% lower within the past month.
+INTC is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that INTC has a Forward P/E ratio of 12.88 right now.
-For comparison, its industry has an average Forward P/E of 35.16, which means INTC is trading at a discount to the group.
+Digging into valuation, INTC currently has a Forward P/E ratio of 13.11.
+This valuation marks a discount compared to its industry's average Forward P/E of 35.5.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 28, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 25, which puts it in the top 10% of all 250+ industries.

 To follow INTC in the coming trading sessions, be sure to utilize Zacks.com.